10 Best Tokyo Cherry Blossom Spots for Incredible Photos (2025)

 Try to plan your arrival within this period, or as close to full bloom as possible.
 Full bloom is usually a week after the first flower.

-The latest and final official forecast was issued by the Japan Meteorological Corporation on March 7, 2024.
-It predicts the flowering will begin in Tokyo on March 23 with full bloom on March 30.
+The latest and final official forecast will be issued by the Japan Meteorological Corporation in early March 2025.

 The good news is that as these dates are based around the bloom of the Yoshino cherry, you may still see other varieties of cherry blossom bloom, like the early blooming Kawazusakura varietal.